senpl/Fit-workout-fast/Privacy Policy.md

-# Fit workout fast Privacy Policy
+# Workouts'N'Rest Privacy Policy

 For purposes of this Agreement, “Service” refers to the software's services when it's utilized.
 “You” refers to you, as a user of the software's services.
 The developer is committed to maintaining robust privacy protections for its users.
 This privacy policy is designed to help you understand how data is collected, used, and how secure that information you provide to us is.
 This policy statement would assist you in making informed decisions when using our Service.
 By utilizing this software, you accept all the terms stated in this Privacy Policy statement, and you consent to the collection, storage, use and disclosure of your Personal Information as described in this Privacy Policy.
-Kindly note that this privacy policy is restricted only to Fit workout fast software and the developer is not, and will not be liable to be held in account for the privacy practices of any third-party tools or services that may be contained in the software.
+Kindly note that this privacy policy is restricted only to Workouts'N'Rest software and the developer is not, and will not be liable to be held in account for the privacy practices of any third-party tools or services that may be contained in the software.

 ## Permission and Access

-For better and enhanced utilization of Fit workout fast, the software is designed to request the provision of certain personally identifiable information.
+For better and enhanced utilization of Workouts'N'Rest, the software is designed to request the provision of certain personally identifiable information.
 This permission needs to be enabled for the software to work properly on the device on which the software's services are intended.

 The permission is;